nilfs-clean [device]

 11. lscp or cleanerd fails with error: ``inappropriate ioctl for device''.

-NILFS has once changed ioctl interface to resolve 32-bit vs 64-bit compatibility issues before it got merged in the mainline kernel.
-Some tool packages included in Debian 5.0 (lenny) or Ubuntu 9.04 (Jaunty) / 8.10 (Intrepid) are older than the change, and they cause this error when used together with a newer NILFS.
+Note: This entry applies only to extremely old Linux environments (pre-2009).
+Before NILFS2 was merged into the mainline kernel, the ioctl interface was changed to resolve 32-bit vs 64-bit compatibility issues.
+Some legacy tool packages, such as those included in Debian 5.0 (lenny) or Ubuntu 9.04/8.10, are older than this change and will cause this error when used with a newer kernel.

 12. mount fails with error: ``mount.nilfs2: cannot find or load nilfs2 filesystem''.